 I think it’s that there are ways to push the mind by extraordinary pharmacological encounters or stress into a kind of higher dimensional space.
 This would be sort of like the idea that the indeterminacy that adheres to matter at the quantum mechanical level, the fact that it displays itself as particle or wave depending on the questions being asked – that that fundamental indeterminacy apparently has to be amplified through every level of nature, including the human level.
 So that when you get to ourselves, the mystery of ourselves is the particulate, finite and dissolving body and the intuition of the unseen wave like infinite spirit, the indwelling entelechy that creates the cohesion of the nexus of actual occasions that is the coordinated prehension of an organic system, right?10

 Let’s see what nuggets we can extract from this very deep gold mine.
 McKenna is discussing the precognitive abilities of shamans, and how they use “pharmacological encounters” to elevate consciousness, into what he calls a “higher dimensional space.”
 Shamans, indeed, ingest certain chemicals to invoke visionary states where precognition sometimes occurs.
 Then, he begins to compare this with indeterminacy at the quantum level, whether electrons act as either particle or wave, depending on what the observer is asking.
 He is saying that the indeterminacy is amplified “through every level of nature, including the human level.”
 The mystery of the human is “the indwelling entelechy,” which could be interpreted as the soul, or the Imagination, capital “I.” The mystery also includes the “dissolving body,” finite, and particulate.
-Upon our death, our bodies begin to dissolve back to the earth from which they came, back into subatomic particles.
+Upon our death, our bodies begin to dissolve back to the earth from whence they came, back into subatomic particles.
 The soul, however, “creates the cohesion, or what Whitehead calls the “concrescence,” of “actual occasions,” through the process of prehension.
 Apparently, McKenna intuits a correlation between the human person and the subatomic particle.
 Both can appear as particle and wave, the appearance as wave corresponding to the entelechy, soul, or “infinite spirit,” and the appearance as particle corresponding to the physical body.
 It’s not dualistic because, at the quantum level, all things are interconnected.
 This is how reality really is.
 McKenna is always full of surprises.
 I am not of the opinion that one must ingest pharmaceuticals to enter a state of elevated consciousness, but it certainly does occur.
 From my own personal experiences in the 1970’s, I do not think it is a safe route to take.
 That’s just me.
 I’m not certain I am correct in my interpretation of this passage.
 It definitely opened a door of perception for me.

 Now, if we think of what Gary Lachman says above about prehension, it creates an interesting comparison: